Generic programming: Advantages and disadvantages

 The extra instantiations generated by templates can also cause some debuggers to have difficulty working gracefully with templates.
 For example, setting a debug breakpoint within a template from a source file may either miss setting the breakpoint in the actual instantiation desired or may set a breakpoint in every place the template is instantiated.

 Also, the implementation source code for the template must be completely available (e.g. included in a header) to the translation unit (source file) using it.
 Templates, including much of the Standard Library, if not included in header files, cannot be compiled.
 (This is in contrast to non-templated code, which may be compiled to binary, providing only a declarations header file for code using it.)
 This may be a disadvantage by exposing the implementing code, which removes some abstractions, and could restrict its use in closed-source projects.

 Templates in D

-The D programming language supports templates based in design on C++.

-Most C++ template idioms will carry over to D without alteration, but D adds some additional functionality:
+The D language supports templates based in design on C++.
+Most C++ template idioms work in D without alteration, but D adds some functionality: